Swiss Luger Waffenfabrik Bern 1906 German

 With original leather holster

 in 30 Luger or 7.65×21 Caliber

-Swiss Luger production was started during WWI by a Swiss Government arsenal when DWM of Germany
+Swiss Luger production was started during WWI by a Swiss Government arsenal when the DWM of Germany

 was not able to supply guns anymore

-This gun is interesting historically, because it was made exactly like German guns, before Swiss
+This gun is interesting historically because it was made exactly like German guns, before the Swiss

 attempted to modify the Luger to simplify production.
-It has undergone detailed mechanical review,
+It has undergone a detailed mechanical review,

 testing and historically accurate